yuchu-qin/yuchu-qin.github.io/_pages/index.md

 - 09/2023 – 12/2023: Tutor of the Practical Sessions of Data Mining (203 postgraduates at the [University of Huddersfield](https://www.hud.ac.uk/)).

 ## Supervision
-- 10/2024 – 10/2028: Main supervisor of Ms Boqing Ge, a PhD student at the University of Huddersfield, on Deep Learning in Manufacturing Feature Recognition.
+- 10/2024 – 10/2028: Main supervisor of Ms Boqing Ge, a PhD student at the [University of Huddersfield](https://www.hud.ac.uk/), on Deep Learning in Manufacturing Feature Recognition.
-- 10/2023 – 10/2027: Co-supervisor of Mr Yuanshuo Liu, a PhD student at the University of Huddersfield, on Investigating the Impact of Surface Roughness and Internal Defects on the Mechanical Performance of Additive Manufacturing Components.
+- 10/2023 – 10/2027: Co-supervisor of Mr Yuanshuo Liu, a PhD student at the [University of Huddersfield](https://www.hud.ac.uk/), on Investigating the Impact of Surface Roughness and Internal Defects on the Mechanical Performance of Additive Manufacturing Components.
-- 10/2023 – 10/2027: Co-supervisor of Mr Kexin Yin, a PhD student at the University ofHuddersfield, on Digital Twin Enabled In-Line Multi-Objective Optimisation for Extrusion-Based Additive Manufacturing.
+- 10/2023 – 10/2027: Co-supervisor of Mr Kexin Yin, a PhD student at the [University of Huddersfield](https://www.hud.ac.uk/), on Digital Twin Enabled In-Line Multi-Objective Optimisation for Extrusion-Based Additive Manufacturing.

 ## Activities
 ### Professional Body Memberships